Beal scores 29 in return, Wizards beat Cavaliers 110-93

 Beal made nine of 13 shots before halftime, and his dunk off a feed from Corey Kispert gave Washington its largest lead of the half, 58-51, at the break.

-Caldwell-Pope opened the third with a 3, Beal followed with a tough leaner, Brad Wannamaker converted a three-point play and Kuzma dunked in transition as Washington raced to a 68-52 advantage.
+Caldwell-Pope opened the third with a 3, Beal followed with a tough leaner, Brad Wanamaker converted a three-point play and Kuzma dunked in transition as Washington raced to a 68-52 advantage.

 TIP-INS